jlord/offline-issues/README.md

 # offline-issues

-Get your GitHub Issues offline!
-In Markdown and HTML.
+_Get your GitHub Issues offline!
+In Markdown and HTML._

+This is a command line application, using [Node.js](http://nodejs.org/), that fetches the GitHub Issue/s you specify and writes them as files to computer in both HTML and markdown formats.
+This way you can view them without an internet connection.

 ![screenshot](screenshot.png)

-## But how?
+## To Use

 - Have [Node.js](http://nodejs.org/) installed on computer.
-- Install this module `npm install -g offline-issues`
+- From your command line, install this module `npm install -g offline-issues`
-- Authorize it by running `offline-issues` and following the commands
+- Authorize it by running `offline-issues` and following the commands.
-- Use it to save Issues as .md and .html!
+- Use it to save Issues as `.md` and `.html`.
+Options in next section.

-### CLI
+### Command Line Interface (CLI)

 For one issue: